Bali Electrical Plug: You Might Need an Adapter?

 Bali’s outlets are built for the Bali power plug type, which includes Type C and Type F plugs.
 Here’s what that means:

-• Type C: A simple two-round-pin plug.
+• Type C: A simple two-pin plug.
 It works for non-grounded devices.

 • Type F: Looks like Type C but has two small clips on the sides for grounding.
 It’s safer for stuff like laptops.